-Picking the right roofing shoes for shingles can be a time-consuming and a nerve-racking process.
-There are so many models out there and if you have no idea what to look for in a roofing shoe, you’ll end up with some slippery, uncomfortable shoes that will tear off in a few days.
+Picking the right roofing shoes for shingles can be a time-consuming and nerve-racking process.
+There are so many models out there and if you have no idea what to look for in a roofing shoe, you’ll end up with some slippery, uncomfortable shoes that will not hold up in the long run.

-As always, we made some good research and we picked our favorite shoes and boots for asphalt shingles.
+As always, we did our research and we picked our favorite shoes and boots for asphalt shingles.
 If you want to read how we got to our top choices, check the section below the picks.
-Basically, we looked for the best traction and grip, comfort, durability, ankle flexibility, weight, materials, and price.

 Roofing is a physically demanding job.
 Asphalt shingles are very harsh on the outsoles and uppers of your shoes or boots.
-You need solid-constructed shoes with soft soles (for grip), durable uppers, that are comfortable and provide a secure ankle support.
+You need shoes with solid construction, soft yet sturdy soles, and durable uppers, that are comfortable and provide secure ankle support.

-The following shoes are a great choice also for home inspectors, adjusters, solar installers, roof cleaners, estimators and for anyone else who needs to walk on a roof.
+The following shoes are also a great choice for home inspectors, adjusters, solar installers, roof cleaners, estimators, and anyone else who needs to walk on a roof.

 1. Best Bang for The Buck: Merrell Moab 2 Ventilator

-MOAB models are well thought and designed to withstand wet, rough, muddy, steep and slippery terrains.
+MOAB models are well thought out and designed to withstand wet, rough, muddy, steep, and slippery terrain.
 The outsole gives you the feeling that it practically sticks to the roof surface.

 In terms of comfort, they are extremely comfortable from the moment you put them on the first time.
 Merrell brand always improves and updates its technology for extra comfort and traction.

-This model is one of their most popular line of MOAB (Mother-of-all-boots).
-It’s available in both vent and waterproof version.
-The ventilator version is more breathable and it allows air to flow in and out, keeping your feet dry and refreshed.
+This model is one of their most popular lines of MOAB (Mother-of-all-boots).
+It’s available in both ventilated and waterproof versions.
+The ventilator version is more breathable and it allows air to flow in and out, keeping your feet dry and comfortable.

-If you’re roofing in summer, then these are the best option for you.
+If you’re roofing in summer, then these are an ideal option for you.
 They’re affordable and we didn’t really find any negative things about these shoes.
-If you want to the comfort to the next level, add some SuperFeet insoles to enjoy the best cushioning.
+If you want to take your comfort to the next level, add some SuperFeet insoles to enjoy the best cushioning.

 This American Heritage model performs admirably on roofs.
 The traction is insane and that is because of their new sole: MAXwear Wedge.

 Thorogood used to use Vibram Christy Cream wedge soles, because of their slip-resistant technology in dry and wet conditions.
-However, they wanted something even better than Vibram and after years of studying and testing they created their own sole named: Thorogood Polyurethane MaxWear Sole.
+However, they wanted something even better than Vibram, and after years of studying and testing, they created their own sole called: Thorogood Polyurethane MaxWear Sole.

-MaxWear lasts with 20-30% longer than Vibram outsoles.
-Besides that, a MaxWear wedge sole is extremely slip-resistant (even on wet surfaces), flexible, soft, sticky and ultra-comfortable.
+MaxWear lasts 20-30% longer than Vibram outsoles.
+Besides that, a MaxWear wedge sole is extremely slip-resistant (even on wet surfaces), flexible, soft, sticky, and ultra-comfortable.

-The upper is made from full-grain leather which is sturdy enough to outlast the rough conditions on the roof, and at the same time, it’s very comfortable and soft to give your ankles enough flexibility.
+The upper is made from full-grain leather which is sturdy enough to withstand the rough conditions on a roof, and at the same time, it’s very comfortable and soft to give your ankles enough flexibility.

-3. Top Pick for Superior Quality: Red Wing Heritage Classic Moc
+3. Best Splurge: Red Wing Heritage Classic Moc

 Their products are handcrafted in the United States by skilled and talented craftsmen and craftswomen.